ZinhleMkhabela/ZinhleMkhabela/README.md

 🔭 I’m currently working on full-stack development projects
 🌱 I’m currently learning JavaScript, Python, and Java 👯 I’m looking to collaborate on open-source projects and hackathons
-🤔 I’m looking for help with mastering DevOps
-💬 Ask me about web development, coding best practices, or self-development books
+🤔 I’m looking for help with mastering full-stack development 💬 Ask me about web development or self-development books
 📫 How to reach me: zinhlenokwanda9@gmail.com or connect with me on https://www.linkedin.com/in/zinhle-mkhabela/ 😄 Pronouns: she/her